Entity: Etymology

 The word entity is derived from the Latin entitas, which in turn derives from the Latin ens meaning "being" or "existing" (compare English essence).
 Entity may hence literally be taken to mean "thing which exists".

 In philosophy

 Ontology is the study of concepts of existence, and of recognition of entities.
 The words ontic and entity are derived respectively from the ancient Greek and Latin present participles that mean "being".

-In law and politics
+In law, politics, economics, accounting

 In law, a legal entity is an entity that is capable of bearing legal rights and obligations, such as a natural person or an artificial person (e.g. business entity or a corporate entity).

 In politics, entity is used as term for territorial divisions of some countries (e.g. Bosnia and Herzegovina).

+In economics, economic entity is one of the assumptions made in generally accepted accounting principles.
+Almost any type of organization or unit in society can be an economic entity.

+In accounting, the entity concept is the concept that a business or an organization and its owners are treated as two separate parties.

 In medicine

 In medicine, a disease entity is an illness due to a particular definite cause or to a specific pathological process.
 While a disease entity is not defined by a syndrome, it may or may not be manifest in one or more particular syndromes.